Michael C. Hall Eager For 'Dexter' Season 9

-It has been almost five years since the season finale of Dexter aired on Showtime and yet fans are still hoping that the crime drama will return on air.
-The demand for Dexter Season 9 has been so great that a fan-made poster found its way into social media and kickstarted rumors that the show will be back soon.
-Although it has been revealed that Dexter Morgan’s series will not be getting another season, Michael C. Hall has spoken up about the possibility of reprising his role as the murderous forensic technician.
+It’s been nearly five years since the season finale of Dexter aired on Showtime, but fans are still hoping that the crime drama will make a return.
+The demand for Dexter Season 9 has been so great that a fan-made poster found its way into social media and kick-started rumors that the show will be back soon.
+Although it’s been revealed that Dexter Morgan’s series will not be getting another season, Michael C. Hall has spoken up about the possibility of reprising his role as the murderous forensic technician.

 There is little doubt that the final season of Dexter hinted at the possibility of the serial killer’s return.
-After all, Dexter Morgan had evidently faked his own death in “Remember The Monsters?” after disposing of his dead sister Debra’s body.
+After all, Dexter Morgan had evidently faked his own death in “Remember The Monsters?” after disposing of his Debra’s body.
 With the blood splatter analyst still alive and hiding under a new identity, there is a possibility that he could be off to several new adventures.
 Luckily, Michael C. Hall has admitted to Variety that he is open to reprising his role in Dexter Season 9 if it ever happens.

-Michael C. Hall might be busy promoting his new Netflix series Safe but he continues fielding questions about a possibly Dexter Season 9.
+Michael C. Hall might be busy promoting his new Netflix series Safe but he continues fielding questions about a possible Dexter Season 9.
 Nevertheless, the Six Feet Under actor would like to revisit Dexter Morgan depending on the direction the show will take.

 “I have just yet to, for my part, imagine or hear someone else’s idea that makes it feel worth doing, but never say never.”